 SOCI 286 Special Topics - Lower-Level - Variable CreditOn Demand This course allows for the study of current topics in sociology and criminal justice best suitable for sophomore level students.
 The faculty will seek student input in the development of the topics.
-SOCI 290 Independent Study - Variable Credit SOCI 331 Methods of Research - 3 Credit Hours SOCI 375 Environmental Sociology - 3 Credit HoursOdd Year Spring This course is designed to be an overview of the major sociological theories, concepts, principles and experiences that shape human-environment interaction.
-The goal of this course is to provide an understanding of the ways in which human societies have an impact on the natural world, how the natural world affects human societies and individuals, and the ways in which we can understand this relationship.
-In order to accomplish this goal, we will examine the historical trends and patterns of the consequence of human behavior on the environment and the social response to such information.
-SOCI 386 The Wesleyan Journey - 1-6 Credit Hours SOCI 404 Sociological Theory - 3 Credit HoursEven Year Spring This is an advanced course for seniors, which will attempt to integrate and make more coherent the theories, concepts and methodologies of classical and contemporary sociology.
+SOCI 290 Independent Study - Variable Credit SOCI 331 Methods of Research - 3 Credit Hours SOCI 375 Environmental Sociology - 3 Credit Hours SOCI 386 The Wesleyan Journey - 1-6 Credit Hours SOCI 404 Sociological Theory - 3 Credit HoursEven Year Spring This is an advanced course for seniors, which will attempt to integrate and make more coherent the theories, concepts and methodologies of classical and contemporary sociology.
 SOCI 460 Internship - 1 - 10 Credit Hours On Demand The student is offered an intensive field experience in a community organization.
 Placement will be based on the student's career orientation.
 Prerequisite: Departmental approval and satisfaction of entry criteria where applicable.
-SOCI 485 Special Upper-Level Topics - Variable Credit SOCI 490 Independent Study - Variable CreditOn Demand This course allows for the study of current topics in sociology and criminal justice.
-The faculty will seek student input in the development of the topics.
-Possible topics include special offender issues and police operations.
-See Independent Study under Alternate Means to Academic Credit for a more detailed description.
+SOCI 485 Special Upper-Level Topics - Variable Credit SOCI 490 Independent Study - Variable Credit